Stitching Monte Carlo samples: Examples

-Distributions in $\pT$ of the leading and subleading jet, in the multiplicity of jets, and in the observable $\HT$ for the sum of inclusive plus exclusive samples are compared to the distributions obtained for the inclusive sample in Fig.~\ref{fig:controlPlots_WJets_vs_Njet_and_HT}.
-We use the same fill pattern for all $N_{\jet}$-samples, another pattern for all $\HT$-samples and a third pattern for the stitched inclusive sample, so that one can better see where each of the stitched samples contribute the most.
-In the lower part of each figure, we again show the difference between the background estimates obtained from the inclusive sample and obtained by using our stitching procedure, and also the respective statistical uncertainties.
-As one would expect, the addition of samples simulated in ranges in $\HT$ to the example given in Section~\ref{sec:WJets_vs_Njet} reduce the statistical uncertainties in particular in the tail of the $\HT$ distribution.
+Distributions in $\pT$ of the leading and subleading jet, in the multiplicity of jets, and in the observable $\HT$ obtained from our stitching procedure are compared to the distributions obtained from the inclusive sample in Fig.~\ref{fig:controlPlots_WJets_vs_Njet_and_HT}.
+The distributions obtained by stitching the inclusive sample with the samples binned in $N_{\jet}$ and in $\HT$ are represented by pink lines, while those obtained when using solely the inclusive sample are represented by black markers.
+The weights given in Table~\ref{tab:weights_WJets_vs_Njet_and_HT} are applied to the stitched distributions.
+The contribution of all $N_{\jet}$-binned samples to the stitched distribution is represented by the blue shaded area (``sum of $N_{\jet}$ samples''), while the contribution of all samples produced in ranges in $\HT$ is represented by the yellow shaded area (``sum of $\HT$ samples'') in the upper part of the figures.
+Following Fig.~\ref{fig:controlPlots_WJets_vs_Njet}, the white area represents the contribution of the inclusive sample to the stitched distribution.
+The jets are reconstructed as described in Section~\ref{sec:WJets_vs_Njet} and are required to pass the selection criteria $\pT > 25$~\GeV and $\vert\eta\vert < 5.0$.
+In the lower part of each figure, we again show the difference between the distributions obtained from the inclusive sample and obtained by using our stitching procedure, and also the respective statistical uncertainties.
+As one would expect, the addition of samples simulated in ranges in $\HT$ to the example given in Section~\ref{sec:WJets_vs_Njet} reduces the statistical uncertainties in the tails of the distributions.
+The reduction is most pronounced in the tails of the distributions in leading and subleading jet $\pT$ and in the observable $\HT$.

-Physics analyses that search for new particles of high mass, which decay to high $\pT$ jets, are thus best served by producing MC samples in ranges in $\HT$, whereas the samples binned in $N_{\jet}$ are particularly well suited when the signal process under study features a large number of low $\pT$ jets.